kguyaux/tvpaint-avalon/README.md

 The recurse-option is used to download a submodule that enables the plugins to write jsonstrings

 ### Usage
-To have it working, you must first compile&install, You also should clone the tvpaint-branch of avalon-core:
+To have it working, you must first compile&install the plugins(see below).
+You also should clone the tvpaint-branch of avalon-core:
 `git clone -b tvpaint --single-branch https://github.com/kguyaux/core.git`
 & add it to your pythonpath, for example.. (`export PYTHONPATH=$PYTHONPATH:/home/me/projects/avalon-core`)